-Areas of special concern with regard to potential shortage conditions have special significance if they experience beneficial results from projects to manage groundwater demands and overall supply.
-For example, the coastal portion of the NMMA has a limited component of seaward flow, and is threatened on the north by the occurrence of seawater intrusion in the deep aquifers.
+Areas of special concern with regard to Potentially Severe Water Shortage Conditions have special significance if they experience beneficial results from projects to manage groundwater demands and overall supply.
+For example, the coastal portion of the NMMA has a component of landward flow, and is potentially threatened by seawater intrusion in the deep aquifers.
 Actions that maintain a healthy ocean-ward component of flow protect the basin from potential seawater intrusion.
-Similarly, the pumping depression in the central portion of the NMMA has transient groundwater levels below sea level and is a pronounced feature of the main producing aquifers in the NMMA (see Figures 6-5 and 6-6).
+Similarly, the pumping depression in the central portion of the NMMA has long-standing groundwater levels below sea level and is a pronounced feature of the main producing aquifers in the NMMA (see Figures 6-5 and 6-6).
 Allowing water levels to rebound in this area would also help to maintain protective groundwater gradients.